-As part of a partnership with the City of Ottawa, SNC is offering a new Ash Tree Replacement Program to assist landowners within the City of Ottawa, affected by the Emerald Ash Borer (EAB) on private property.
-Cost-share funding will support the removal of the infected Ash tree(s) and replacement with a native tree(s).
-This grant opportunity is available to all property owners within the entire City of Ottawa.
+Through a partnership with the City of Ottawa, SNC is administering a fifth year of the program to assist landowners within the City of Ottawa, affected by the Emerald Ash Borer (EAB) on private property.
+Cost-share funding will support the removal of infected Ash tree(s) and replacement with native tree(s).

 STEP 1: Am I eligible?
 Click here to view program Guidelines.